-Gained a snapshot of Srinagar before and after a trekking trip to the Inner Himalayas of Kashmir.
-We visited the Nigeen and Dal Lake, Mughal gardens and shopping for Kashmiri souvenirs.
+Gained a snapshot of Srinagar by visiting Nigeen and Dal Lake, Mughal gardens and shopping for Kashmiri souvenirs.
 Here’s my thoughts on the top 5 things to do in Srinagar in our swift 36 hours in the city!

 The name Srinagar derives from a Sankrit words – Sri meaning Goddess of Wealth and Nagar meaning city.
 It is commonly known as the ‘City of Wealth’.

 Kashmir Valley has been through many religious changes in its time from Hinduism to Buddhism to Islam in 1339 with a string of different monarchs including the Mughal Empire.
 The rule of the Sikhs was established until the British Raj came to India and Srinagar was considered a princely state in the British India.
 This changed in 1947 when Pakistani tribes invaded, the Maharaja signed an accession and India sent troops in to prevent them entering Srinagar.
 In a nutshell, this has remained the case for the last 70 years.

 The question I have been asked about my trip to Kashmir is, did I feel safe?
 The simple answer is “yes I did feel safe”.
 The military presence is clear so you would need to expect this but is it threatening to tourists?
 No it isn’t!

 Kashmir is around 97% Muslim which was evident as the call to prayer bellowed out of speakers around the city.
 Living in the UAE, I am used to this but they are the certainly longest ones I have ever heard.